Hudufodio/pokemonapi/README.md

-# Pokemon API to built with typescript using fetch instead of axios.
+# Pokemon API to be built using typescript with fetch API instead of axios.